singhprashant336/mcp-test-repo/README.md

-# mcp-test-repo
+# MCP Test Repository

-Test repository for MCP GitHub server
+This is a test repository created by our MCP GitHub server.

+## Features
+- Repository creation
+- Issue management
+- File operations

+Created with ❤️ using MCP!